kuhumcst/texton/administration.md

 If you want to update existing metadate, you will first have to choose a tool from a drop down list before being led to the input form.
 In the latter case, the input form is filled with the existing metadata.

 The registration form is divided in three parts.
-* The upper part is for boiler plate information: ToolID, Title, Description, Creator, Service URL of the tool, Inactive, etc. Of these fields, ToolID, Service URL of the tool and Inactive are the most 'technical' ones.
+* The upper part is for boiler plate information: ToolID, Title, Description, Creator, Service URL of the tool, Inactive, etc. Of these fields, ToolID, Service URL of the tool and Inactive are the most "technical" ones.
 ToolID is used as a unique key in the list of integrated tools.
 It is also used as part of a PHP variable.
 The Service URL of the tool is the address where the Text Tonsorium sends requests to each time it wants to activate the tool.
 Finally, if Inactive is checked, the tool is registered, but will not take part in any workflow.
 When registering a tool, Inactive is set per default.
 This flag can only be toggled when updating a tool.
 * Below the boiler plate information is the I/O (input and output) metadata that is used for knitting together tools in viable workflow designs.
 You may see one or two buttons with names that start with 'prev' or 'next' and end with a number.
-This is the case if you can browse back and forth between 'metadata incarnations'.
-Tool metadata can occur in multiple 'incarnations'.
+This is the case if you can browse back and forth between "metadata incarnations".
+Tool metadata can occur in multiple "incarnations".
 Incarnations are invented for keeping apart metadata sets that cannot be combined.
 For example, one incarnation of a lemmatizer tool can handle Danish and needs tokenised, part of speech tagged text as input, while another incarnation can handle Czech tokenised text that must be without part of speech tags.
 The two incarnations cannot be combined into one, because it would imply that the lemmatizer also would work for Danish if the input is not POS-tagged.
 You as administrator do not have to worry about the creation of incarnations.
 This is done automatically.
 Also, after editing and saving metadata, the system may decide that the collection of metadata in all incarnations must be divided in a different way into incarnations.
 * At the bottom of the registration form are five buttons:
   1. [Save metadata](#save-metadata)
   2. [Replace metadata](#replace-metadata)